 New ACT Child Sexual Abuse Laws

-On 1 September 2019, the ACT Government will introduce new laws to improve the reporting of child abuse.
+On 1 September 2019, the ACT Government introduced new laws to improve the reporting of child abuse.

 - Adults who reasonably believe that a sexual offence has been committed against a child must make a report to the police.
 Failure to make a report is an offence.